rubenerd/rubenerd.com/content/post/2016/plex-on-freebsd.markdown

 For use with ZFS, you have a few options:

-* OpenSolaris/illumos
+* OpenSolaris/illumos,
-* Oracle Solaris
+* Oracle Solaris,
-* Linux with ZFSonLinux
+* Linux with ZFSonLinux,
-* or FreeBSD.
+* or FreeBSD

 Solaris has the advantage of native support, and Oracle's recent closed-source version even supports turnkey encryption.
-I trust FreeBSD's ZFS above Linux though, and still have a personal preference for the daemon, so the decision was easy.
+I trust FreeBSD and their ZFS implementation the most though, so the decision was easy.

 But what about Plex?
 I'd installed it on Ubuntu Server and Debian many times, but I noticed (several years too late!) that the media server software had FreeBSD support.
 Halljeluya!
 I believe it was introduced mostly for people using FreeNAS, but I've been really happy with how well its performed on FreeBSD since switching over to it.

 Installation is a breeze thanks to the tireless package maintainers.
 I've read in enough places you need the compatibility package for certain C libraries as well:

     # pkg update
-    # pkg install 91-compat
+    # pkg install compat9x-amd64
     # pkg install plexmediaserver

 And now you're good to go with the same URL and file management as any other Plex install, only this time you're backing it with a ZFS volume with error detection, correction and redudancy.
 Too cool.